Department of Chemistry

 UTSA’s American Chemical Society (ACS) Student Affiliated Chapter is a student-led organization that focuses on the academic and social enrichment of UTSA students with a passion for science!
 The focus of the chapter is to foster connections between chemistry students, participate in community service projects to promote science among youth, and provide opportunities for professional growth and development.
 The chapter also serves to expose students to undergraduate research, graduate schools, and career opportunities post-graduation.
 UTSA’s society is nationally ranked by the American Chemical Society.

 Many Chemistry majors get involved at an early stage of their education in meaningful laboratory research activities under the guidance of a faculty member.
 The many areas of ongoing research studies include such fields as inorganic and organic synthesis and analysis, biological chemistry, surface catalysis, new drug design, and theoretical and computational modeling.
-These experiences are an excellent preparation for graduate study and a professional career in chemistry and can sometimes lead to student participation in published research articles.
+These experiences are excellent preparation for graduate study and a professional career in chemistry and biochemistry and can lead to student participation in published research articles.

 Bachelor of Science Degree in Chemistry